-- Ensure that there is always a named lead (Data Subject person / named supplier) with overall responsibility for Data Protection. - Ensure the Trust provides training for all staff members who handle personal information and, - Provide clear lines of reporting and supervision for compliance with Data Protection requirements. - Carry out regular checks to monitor and assess new processing of personal data and to ensure King's registration with the Information Commissioner is updated to take account of any changes in processing of personal data. - Develop and maintain Data Protection procedures to include: roles and responsibilities, notification, subject access, training and compliance testing.
+- Ensure that there is always a named lead (Data Protection Officer) with overall responsibility for Data Protection within the Trust.
+This function is adequately supported and resourced to provide suitable cover and assurance. - Ensure the Trust provides training for all staff members who handle personal information and, - Provide clear lines of reporting and supervision for compliance with Data Protection requirements. - Carry out regular checks to monitor and assess new processing of personal data and to ensure King's registration with the Information Commissioner is updated to take account of any changes in processing of personal data. - Develop and maintain Data Protection procedures to include: roles and responsibilities, notification, subject access, training and compliance testing.